 214 – RRSP or PRPP/VRSP deduction

-The amount you can deduct for contributions that you made to your registered retirement savings plan (RRSP), to a spousal RRSP or to a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VSRP), corresponds to the RRSP or PRPP deduction entered on line 208 of your federal income tax return for 2017.
+The amount you can deduct for contributions that you made to your registered retirement savings plan (RRSP), to a spousal RRSP or to a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VRSP), corresponds to the RRSP or PRPP deduction entered on line 208 of your federal income tax return for 2018.

 In the federal income tax return, the term “pooled registered pension plan (PRPP)” refers to both PRPPs and VRSPs.

-If the amount on line 208 of your federal income tax return includes amounts deducted as a transfer, do not take such transfers into account on line 214.
+If the amount on line 208 of your federal income tax return includes amounts deducted as transfers, do not take them into account on line 214.
 Enter them on line 250 instead.

 Form to enclose